Date: April, 2019 | Category: Quality | Author: Mike Malz

 With new technologies continuously introduced into every aspect of our lives, people can be distracted by an email alert or text message.
 When an error is detected in packaging, companies must issue a recall on their product, costing them thousands of dollars and leaving them with a ton of unsellable inventory.
 Fortunately, there are measures to ensure each packaging component is error-free.
 These measures can be combined into a single solution: an automated proofreading platform.

-Check Every Word
+Proofreading That Checks Every Word

 Human brains are trained to skip words.
 So, no matter how fluent they are in a language, they can overlook one that’s misspelled.
 Most people use spell-checking software such as the spellcheck feature in Microsoft Word or maybe even an online solution like Grammarly.
 These tools help catch those mistakes, but they do have flaws.
 For example, some English words are spelled differently, such as “color” and “colour.”
 One solution would be proofreading software that automatically detects errors in a loaded file.

 Despite evidence to the contrary, some may argue human proofreaders do catch misspelled words.
-Nevertheless, color differences are a different animal.
+Nevertheless, color differences are a different kind of animal.
 It’s important that the labels of packaging have a consistent color pattern.
 This helps promote brand awareness and identity.
 If the color has faded or the hue is slightly different, the product will come off as rushed.
 Color-detection software is one way to identify any issues before the file gets sent to the printing press.

 A+ Barcode Grading